 Dating back as early as the 17th century, orangeries were often used as a sign of wealth, featured in the most lavish of period properties.
 Their purpose was to protect the thriving citrus trees (hence the name orangery), creating a barrier between the plants and adverse weather conditions.
 While the first orangery was designed in Italy, taking centre stage in their Renaissance Gardens, it wasn’t long before the unique architecture reached Britain.
 Both Kensington Palace and the Royal Botanic Gardens in Kew adopted the orangery approach.
 The Kensington Palace orangery was used not only to grow citrus trees for Queen Anne but also to host afternoon tea.
 The Royal Botanic Gardens in Kew, on the other hand, was named the largest greenhouse in England.
 Thanks to the delicate lines, timeless design and striking features, the orangery quickly became a ‘must-have’ in Britains most luxurious mansions.

 Nowadays, the orangery remains a popular home addition, best suited to more traditional-style properties.
 Featuring a brick base with a flat roof and large-scale roof lantern placed in the middle, the design most definitely adds a touch of class.
 No longer is an orangery a place to support plant life, but instead, an all-year-round living space.
 The orangery is often described as a balance between a conservatory and a single-storey extension, combining elements of both.
 This means that the room type possibilities are endless, whether you create an extra living room or something a little more unique such as a games room.

 As a form of ‘by-product’ of the orangery, the conservatory also dates back more than 300 years.
 Unlike the orangery, conservatories were designed to protect potted plants as opposed to solely homing citrus trees.
-While the first British conservatory was built for the Oxford Botanic Garden, by 1825, the royal family had requested for four to be added at Buckingham Palace.
+While the first British conservatory was built for the Oxford Botanic Garden, by 1825, the Royal Family had requested for four to be added at Buckingham Palace.
 Although these, unfortunately, are no longer a feature of the palace, one particular conservatory, the Architectural Conservatory, is now available to visit in Kew.

 While the concept of a conservatory makes it a form of a sibling of the orangery, the solid brick structure is swapped for large-scale windows and doors.
 Instead of a flat roof, the conservatory features a fully-glazed, pitched alternative.
 Together with the additional windows and doors, the pitched roof allows natural lighting to be significantly enhanced.
 The typical design of a conservatory will feature a glass roof which covers around 75% of the entire roof, accompanied by walls created from 50% glass.
 This makes it vital to ensure that you put in place measures that can keep your conservatory a steady temperature, preventing it from overheating during the summer, in particular.

 If you are hoping to maximise natural lighting, creating a bright, airy and spacious room, then a conservatory would be ideal.
 Nowadays, thanks to the advancement in architectural designs, an array of conservatory styles are available.
 For a traditional aesthetic, an Edwardian or Victorian style would be the best route.
 Whereas, for a contemporary new-build property, we would advise a more modern alternative such as a gable or lean-to.
 Conservatories are primarily used as a dining room or additional sitting room due to their open-plan approach.

 For those who would like to increase living space, but would prefer a more private approach to design, an orangery would be the most practical option.
 Featuring fewer windows and more brickwork, an orangery creates a solid space with just enough natural light to keep the room bright.
 While, as mentioned previously, a conservatory features at least 75% glass roofing and 50% glass wall, an orangery will always have significantly less than these percentages.
-It is for this reason that many homeowners utilise an orangery as an office or playroom.
+It is for this reason that many homeowners convert an orangery into an office or playroom.